chadwhitacre/openpath/2024/fork/index.md

 ---
-title: The Coming Fork of Open Source
+title: The Coming Friendly Fork of Open Source
-excerpt: First there was Free Software, then Open Source.
-Now, get ready for Fair Source.
+excerpt: "First there was Free Software, then Open Source.
+Now, get ready for a friendly fork: Fair Source."
 noindex: true
 ---

-A new brand of software sharing is emerging out of Open Source, along a fault line present since Day Zero.
+A new brand of software sharing is emerging out of Open Source, along a seam present since Day Zero.
 The new name is [Fair Source](https://fair.io/), and it will free up companies to share their core software products like never before.
 But first, it will cause some turbulence.

-Many Open Source advocates will see the Fair Source fork as a helpful clarification that relieves the pressure we've seen year after year to change the Open Source Definition ([latest](https://danb.me/blog/futo-open-source-definition/)).
+Many Open Source advocates will see the Fair Source friendly fork as a helpful clarification that relieves the pressure we've seen year after year to change the Open Source Definition ([latest](https://danb.me/blog/futo-open-source-definition/)).
 Unfortunately,